 The government initiated an anti-smoking campaign in 1977 with the banning of television cigarette advertisements.
 It was also decided that cigarette packs should carry health warnings and information on tar and nicotine content.
-A letter dated 10/11/1977 from Ali Ahukayr of the Société Orientale De Publicité (SOP), an advertising company, addressed to Larry Rink at PM, Lausanne, captures much of the mood back then:
+A letter dated 10/11/1977 from [name deleted] of [name deleted], an advertising company, addressed to Larry Rink at Philip Morris, Lausanne, captures much of the mood back then:

 For a long time cigarettes advertising was being under strong criticism, especially those on TV (ref.
-My numerous letters on the subject.
+My numerous letters on the subject).
 Lately this criticism acquired the form of attack from cartoonists and editors who concentrated large spaces of their columns for that purpose.
-Three days ago, we read that Mr. Bryan Reed, the American Manchester Guardian's editor in chief, especialised in mass communication and member of many "struggle against cancer societies" in the States, is now in Cairo to participate in the Middle East union against cancer, holding a press conference in Cairo.
-That conference was headed by the president's wife Mrs Jihan El Sadat.
-At the same time, the ex-minister of education directed a letter through the press to the actual minister of information, urging him to stop cigarettes advertising on radio and TV detailing in his letter the effects such advertising have on youngsters and the harm it causes them to smoke.
+Three days ago, we read that [name deleted], the Manchester Guardian's editor in chief, especialised in mass communication and member of many "struggle against cancer societies" in the States, is now in Cairo to participate in the Middle East union against cancer, holding a press conference in Cairo.
+That conference was headed by [name deleted].
+At the same time, the ex-minister of education directed a letter through the press to the actual minister of information, urging him to stop cigarettes advertising on radio and TV detailing in his letter the effects such advertising have on youngsters and the harm it causes them to smoke.5

-As early as 1981, legislation was passed (Law 52 of 1981) banning smoking on public transport.
+As early as 1981, legislation was passed (Law 52 of 1981) banning smoking on public transport.6

-One of the ongoing objectives in PM documents, reiterated again and again, is to "minimize the adverse effects of anti-smoking activity".
-The strategy outlined in 1981 in the Egypt 5-year Plan, 1981-1986, was to 'carefully monitor all developments on this issue and cooperate with the rest of the industry to determine effective counter action.
-Public relations activities will be increased.'
-The strategy is described as follows: '. . . increasing discriminatory duties on imported products . . . we are obliged to consider local activities.
-The government has told us that this must be through a joint venture, in partnership with one of the State-owned tobacco companies.'
-It says it will '. . . export brand tailor-made for certain Middle East and African markets, to satisfy demands by the Egyptian authorities.
-This will not be one of PM's international brands.'
-PM, it asserts, will be 'aggressive in field activity. . .
+One of the ongoing objectives in Philip Morris documents, reiterated again and again, is to "minimize the adverse effects of anti-smoking activity".
+The strategy outlined in 1981 in the Egypt 5-year Plan, 1981-19867, was to "carefully monitor all developments on this issue and cooperate with the rest of the industry to determine effective counter action.
+Public relations activities will be increased."
+The strategy is described as follows: "...increasing discriminatory duties on imported products ... we are obliged to consider local activities.
+The government has told us that this must be through a joint venture, in partnership with one of the State-owned tobacco companies."
+It says it will "... export brand tailor-made for certain Middle East and African markets, to satisfy demands by the Egyptian authorities.
+This will not be one of Philip Morris' international brands".
+Philip Morris, it asserts, will be "aggressive in field activity....
 We will maintain continuous contact and pressure on the government in order to establish the joint venture project.
-PR activities directed at the government will be strengthened.'
+PR activities directed at the government will be strengthened".

-On a different, less official, yet perhaps more effective level, PM promotes tobacco by projecting attractive images addressed to the younger segments in society: '. . . communicating the unique image of freedom, masculinity and adventure symbolized by the cowboy.
-Activities will be aimed at the target 18-34 years old, with dominance in youth [emphasis added] media and sport/leisure interest magazines.'
+On a different, less official, yet perhaps more effective level, Philip Morris promotes tobacco by projecting attractive images addressed to the younger segments in society: "... communicating the unique image of freedom, masculinity and adventure symbolized by the cowboy.
+Activities will be aimed at the target 18-34 years old, with dominance in youth [emphasis added] media and sport/leisure interest magazines."

-For those concerned with health issues, PM is prepared with: '... emphasis on low tar and nicotine content.'
-However, it did not seem to be threatened by such concerns as 'Smoking and health is not an issue with the general population and the medical profession does not consider it a priority; it is more a popular concern with local politicians.'
+For those concerned with health issues, Philip Morris is prepared with: "... emphasis on low tar and nicotine content."
+However, it did not seem to be threatened by such concerns as "Smoking and health is not an issue with the general population and the medical profession does not consider it a priority; it is more a popular concern with local politicians".

-Moreover, since 'approximately 90% of the media available is owned by the public sector', the industry assumed that the then draft anti-smoking law (which placed restrictions on advertising) would not be implemented fully as the media requires 'maximum support in advertising funds to survive and compensate for operating losses.'
+Moreover, since "approximately 90% of the media available is owned by the public sector", the industry assumed that the then draft anti-smoking law (which placed restrictions on advertising) would not be implemented fully as the media requires "maximum support in advertising funds to survive and compensate for operating losses".